MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 - Each additional set of 8-core licenses entitles use on up to 8 virtual cores on 1 virtual machine.

-- *Stacking licenses:* To run a virtual machine with more than 16 cores, you can stack licenses.
+- Stacking licenses: To run a virtual machine with more than 16 cores, you can stack licenses.
 For example, with two 16-core license packs, you can run a virtual machine with up to 32 cores.
 Each virtual machine, regardless of its size, must be licensed with a minimum of 8 cores.
 You can then stack more core licenses on top, up to the number that you need.

 #### Use rights

 - **Windows Server Standard edition:** Licenses must be used either on-premises or in Azure, but not at the same time.
 The only exception is on a onetime basis, for up to 180 days, to allow you to migrate the same workloads to Azure.

-- **Windows Server Datacenter edition:** Licenses allow for simultaneous usage on-premises and in Azure.
+- **Windows Server Datacenter edition:** Licenses allow simultaneous usage on-premises and in Azure.
 Dual Use Rights don't apply for licenses allocated for [Unlimited Virtualization Rights](#unlimited-virtualization), below.

 #### Unlimited virtualization

-Unlimited virtualization refers to the right to use any number of Windows Server VMs on a host.
+Unlimited Virtualization Rights refers to the right to use any number of Windows Server VMs on a host.

-- **Windows Server Datacenter edition:** You can use your Windows Server licenses for any number of VMs on an Azure Dedicated Host if you allocate Windows Server Datacenter licenses with SA for all the available physical cores on that Azure server.
+- **Windows Server Datacenter edition:** You can use your Windows Server licenses for any number of VMs on an Azure dedicated host if you allocate Windows Server Datacenter licenses with active SA for all the available physical cores on that Azure server.

 - **Windows Server Standard edition:** Unlimited Virtualization Rights aren't available.